- Pets and Animals»

 If you are currently giving your dog the drug Proin, please take time to read the candid reviews visitors have left here.
 After reading some of these reviews you may want to reconsider giving the drug Proin to your dog.
 Many visitors have claimed that they believe the drug attributed to their dog's untimely death.
-Proin is the number one drug used today to help a dog with urinary Incontinence.
+Proin is the number one drug used today to help dogs with urinary Incontinence.
 Is it safe?
-Well, some pet owner say no, in fact some dog owners believe that the drug has some very adverse side effects, and some even feel that it lead to the death of their dog.
+Well, some pet owner say no. In fact some dog owners believe that the drugs adverse side effects lead to the death of their dog.

 Factors That Can Cause Urinary Incontinence In A Dog